 Fecal incontinence can also cause an urgent need to poop.
 Those with incontinence can’t control their bowel movements.
 Sometimes stool leaks from the rectum with little to no warning.

-Some common causes of incontinence include:
+Other common causes of incontinence

 If you notice a pattern between eating certain foods and your gastrocolic reflex becoming stronger, chances are that avoiding those foods will help reduce its intensity.